For the Best Results, Use the Latest Version.

 Use Chroma Key to Remove Green Screen

-Double click the green screen clip, and then tick Chroma Key option.
-By default, the green screen color will be picked and be removed automatically.
-You also can refine video by adjusting the offset, tolerance, edge thickness and edge feather settings to make background video clearer.
+Double-click the green screen clip, and then tick the Chroma Key option.
+By default, the green screen color will be picked and removed automatically.
+You can also refine the video by adjusting the offset, tolerance, edge thickness, and edge feather settings to make the background video clearer.

 Preview PIP and Adjust